 What is positional vertigo?
 Put simply, it is vertigo that is triggered by certain positions or movements of the head.
-For example, you may experience vertigo when you sit or stand up to quickly or when you bend over to pick something up off of the ground.
-Let’s take a look at 10 facts about this particular form of vertigo that is experienced more frequently than any other vertigo cause.
+For example, you may experience spinning sensation when you sit or stand up to quickly or when you bend over to pick something up off of the ground.
+Let’s take a look at 10 facts about this particular form of vertigo that is experienced more frequently by patients.

 If you open your eyes first thing in the morning and see everything spinning, positional vertigo is most likely the culprit.
 You may have turned your head the wrong way while waking up or simply slept in the wrong position.
 Don’t jump out of bed too quickly or it could lead to a fall.

 Getting up isn’t the only problem when you have positional vertigo.
 Laying down can be an issue too.
-In fact, some patients may feel worse when they lay down during a vertigo episode, but that’s still better than falling.
+In fact, some patients may feel worse when they lay down during an episode, but that’s still better than falling.

 If you have experienced vertigo at least two times, you should head to the doctor.
 While positional vertigo is the most common diagnosis, you want to be sure you are not experiencing a more dangerous underlying cause like high blood pressure or mini-strokes.